Information for Builders. Air Tightness Consultancy is important.

 - Multi-fan testing LCHR @ HVAC air tightness testing

 - Level 3 Retrotec training

 - NEBB Certification

 - Have a minimum of four years experience

-- Holds Associate degree or Batchelor of Science Engineering degree
+- Holds Associate degree or Bachelor of Science Engineering degree

 - Demonstrate knowledge of building enclosure testing by passing NEBB BET online and practical exams